markbsigler/CodePipeline-MCP/PROMPT.md

   - Session Management and Security
 - Document the process for adding new endpoints/tools.
 - Auto-generate API docs using Swagger UI or Redoc, served at `/docs`.
-- Auto-generate and validate OpenAPI documentation in CI.
+- Auto-generate and validate OpenAPI documentation in CI (build must fail if invalid).
-- Ensure all served UIs/docs are accessible and support internationalization.
+- Ensure all served UIs/docs are accessible and support internationalization (a11y best practices).

 ---